JoeFound/goose-gs-aws-research/README.md

 - https://prometheus.io

-## photobox-automation
-# How to configure
-npm install
-# How to run
-npm start

 ## Ansible
 Ansible automation tool will be used for provisioning, configuration and orchestration of the whole AWS environment and components deployed in the environment.